beling/book-pl/src/ch09-02-recoverable-errors-with-result.md

 return may differ.

 Let’s call a function that returns a `Result` value because the function could fail.
-In listing 9-3 we try to open a file.
+In Listing 9-3 we try to open a file.

-<span class="filename">Plik: src/main.rs</span>
+<span class="filename">Filename: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch09-error-handling/listing-09-03/src/main.rs}}